AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-1.md

 <!--- ENGCOM-7787-->

 *  Magento no longer throws a validation error when you use POST `/V1/products` to a configurable product with an `int` value of 0.
-Previously, Magento threw this error: `Product with id "%1" does not contain required attribute “%2”.”` _Fix submitted by Vadim Malesh in pull request [29001](https://github.com/magento/magento2/pull/29001)_.
+Previously, Magento threw this error: `Product with id "%1" does not contain required attribute "%2"."` _Fix submitted by Vadim Malesh in pull request [29001](https://github.com/magento/magento2/pull/29001)_.
 [GitHub-13210](https://github.com/magento/magento2/issues/13210)

 <!--- ENGCOM-7214-->

-*  The configuration options attribute of a parent product are no longer assigned to a new configurable product’s `size` attribute. _Fix submitted by Abel Truong in pull request [27339](https://github.com/magento/magento2/pull/27339)_.
+*  The configuration options attribute of a parent product are no longer assigned to a new configurable product's `size` attribute. _Fix submitted by Abel Truong in pull request [27339](https://github.com/magento/magento2/pull/27339)_.
 [GitHub-26449](https://github.com/magento/magento2/issues/26449)

 ### Cookies